Code0Steak/PythonRPG/README.md

 3. Tools(price, damage caused, durability) -
-  Tools can be of type 'gadgets', 'utensils', 'weapons', 'med kit'.'Knife'(50 price, deals 100 damage) and 'Axe'(99 price, deals 150 damage) are weapons.
+  Tools can be of type 'Weapon' or 'Heal'.'Knife'(50 price, deals 100 damage) and 'Axe'(99 price, deals 150 damage) are weapons.
 After each use the durability of tools should be reduced, design a func for the same.

 4. Shop(Composed of Items) - a list of (quantity, items).
 Implement restock function.
-Restock(val, obj) should accept value and tool(object) to be restocked from human, if sufficient value is given, the tool should be restocked.
+Restock(val, obj) should accept value and tool(object) to be restocked by Human, if sufficient value is given, the tool should be restocked.

  **Class Diagram**